fhiso/sources-and-citations/citation-elements.md

 *language tag*.

 Simiarly, a *datatype* is *required*, but it need not be explicit in the serialisation.
-A serialisation format *may* specify a default *datatype* that applies when none is given explicitly.
-Ordinarily, if a default is specified, it *should* be the `rdf:langString` *datatype* defined in §2.4 of this standard.
+A serialisation format *may* specify a *format default datatype* that applies when none is given explicitly.
+Ordinarily, if a *format default datatype* is specified, it *should* be the `rdf:langString` *datatype* defined in §2.4 of this standard.

-{.note}  The serialisation format's default *datatype* *should* be a *language-tagged datatype* to ensure that any *language tag* that is in the scope is retained in the data model, and as the most general *language-tagged datatype*, `rdf:langString` is *recommended*.
+{.note}  This is called the *format default datatype* to avoid confusion with the *default datatype* defined per *citation element term* in §4.4 The *format default datatype* *should* be a *language-tagged datatype* to ensure that any *language tag* that is in the scope is retained in the data model, and as the most general *language-tagged datatype*, `rdf:langString` is *recommended*.
 The *datatype correction* mechanism defined in §4.4 of this standard allow a *conformant* application to correct the *datatype* that have incorrectly defaulted to `rdf:langString`.
+In practice it is anticipated that many applications will apply *datatype correction* during import, and therefore the *format default datatype* becomes a fallback that applies if the *citation element term* does not define its own *default datatype*, or if this is unknown.

-{.example ...}  The [CEV RDFa] standard makes `rdf:langString` the default *datatype* in most circumstances.
+{.example ...}  The [CEV RDFa] standard makes `rdf:langString` the *format default datatype* in most circumstances.
 Thus the *citation element* extracted from the following HTML fragment is interpretted as an `rdf:langString` *string*, even though it is not explicitly tagged as
 such:

     <i lang="en" property="title">The Complete Peerage</i>